Artificial urinary sphincter: History

 Frederic Foley was the first to describe an externally worn artificial urinary sphincter to treat urinary incontinence, published in 1947.
 In 1972, F. Brantley Scott and colleagues from Baylor College of Medicine designed the first precursor of contemporary artificial urinary sphincter.
 The first AUS model on the market was the AMS 800 (Boston Scientific, Marlborough, MA), developed 50 years ago.
 It is a 3-component device with a cuff placed around the urethra, a pump inserted in the scrotum and a pressure generating reservoir placed in the pelvis, which comes as a kit to prepare and to fill up before implantation.

 Another AUS model is the ZSI 375 (Zephyr Surgical Implants, Geneva, Switzerland), introduced in 2008.
 It is a one-piece two-part device with a cuff and a pump unit with an integrated spring; it comes in one piece, pre-connected and pre-filled.
 There is no abdominal component in the ZSI 375, which along with its ready-to-implant configuration reduces the operating time.
 Furthermore, because there is no abdominal component, surgical interventions in the retroperitoneal space are not required.
 Previous surgeries, such as radical prostatectomy, may lead to post-operative scarring and fibrosis in the retroperitoneal space.
 Thus, avoiding dissection of retroperitoneal tissues avoids risks of surgical complications.
 Another advantage of the ZSI 375 model is the possibility to increase or decrease the pressure inside the device after implantation to meet the desired continence rate and satisfaction of the patient.
 These adjustments particularly help to control continence in cases of post-implantation urethral atrophy or urinary retention (poor urine flow).
 Adjustment of the pressure can be done in an outpatient setting by adding or removing sterile saline solution via a syringe through the scrotum.
 By 2019, more than 4,500 ZSI 375 artificial urinary sphincters have been implanted worldwide.
+In addition to the devices mentioned above, new devices are being brought to market, such as the Rigicon ContiClassic and ContiReflex Artificial Urinary Sphincter systems.